evg1nn0eth/nillion-docs_fix/docs/concepts.md

 #### Secret Name

-The `secret_name` is a user given name for a single secret value.
+The `secret_name` is a name given by the user for a single secret value.

 ### Permissions

-Permissions are access control mechanisms attached to a secret stored in the network
+Permissions are access control mechanisms associated with to a secret stored in the network

 #### Default Permissions